Mohammad-Soban/DVC_tutorials/readme.md

 - Then we need to run the command git commit -m "Message"
 - Then we can add the data file to DVC by running the command: `dvc add <path to data file>`

+### To check the status of the data files
+- To check the status of the data files run the following command: `dvc status`